au290/KANJUT_BADAG/README.md

-# KANJUT_BADAG
-This about my gabut project
+# This Page Are About Kaggle Competition that i joined